On Word-of-Mouth and Private-Prior Sequential Social Learning: Analysis of PP and WoM Learning

 \section{Analysis of PP and WoM Learning}

-In this section, we analyze the multi-agent estimation problems formulated in Sections~\ref{subsec:PRIVATE PRIOR} and \ref{subsec:PUBLIC PRIOR}.
-In particular, we are interested in characterizing the asymptotic behavior of the $m$-th agent's \textit{predicted} and \textit{posterior} variances, for both scenarios.
-With this in mind, we first prove convergence of $p_{k|k-1}^{i}$ to a unique positive fixed point for the PP setup.
-Notice that this implies convergence of the variance $p_{k|k}^{i}$ in \eqref{eq:CORRECTION STEP CASCADE, m AGENTS}.
-After this, we show that a unique positive fixed point also exists for the WoM case described in \eqref{eq:PREDICTION STEP WoM, m AGENTS}.
+In this section, we study the multi-agent estimation problems formulated in Sections~\ref{subsec:PRIVATE PRIOR} and \ref{subsec:PUBLIC PRIOR}.
+In particular, we are interested in characterizing the asymptotic behavior of the $m$-th agent's predictive and posterior variances for both scenarios.
+With this in mind, we first prove convergence of $p_{k|k-1}^{i}$ to a unique positive fixed point for all $i\in\mathcal{I}$ in the PP setup.
+The reader should notice that this implies convergence of the associated posterior $p_{k|k}^{i}$.
+After this, we show that a unique positive fixed point also exists for the WoM case \eqref{eq:PREDICTION STEP WoM, m AGENTS}.